iSherazN/Biomark/README.md

-# 🔐 FingerPrintica
+# 🔐 Biomark

-**FingerPrintica** is a simple, static web app that demonstrates how to use built-in biometric fingerprint authentication using the WebAuthn API.
+**Biomark** is a simple, static web app that demonstrates how to use built-in biometric fingerprint authentication using the WebAuthn API.
 It works on devices with platform authenticators such as fingerprint sensors, Face ID, or Windows Hello.

 > 💡 Requires HTTPS and a supported browser.